 Historical operational practices have left waste disposal and abandoned work sites in many locations in Antarctica.
 Many countries have undertaken clean-up activities in order to minimise ongoing environmental impacts at these sites, but many sites remain that require attention.
 The environmental impacts at these sites are expected to increase over time, as structures and containers continue to degrade.
 The practical difficulties and escalating costs of clean-up increase the urgency of undertaking remediation actions in a timely manner.
 The Protocol on Environmental Protection to the Antarctic Treaty (the Protocol) includes requirements that aim to prevent the creation of further contaminated sites.
 It also requires that existing sites be cleaned up, provided that doing so does not result in greater adverse environmental impact.
-Work has begun to develop and share best-practice guidance for these efforts.
+The Committee for Environmental Protection (CEP) is continuing to to develop a Clean-Up Manual intended to comprise a central repository of best-practice guidance for these efforts.
 Much work remains to develop agreed environmental quality targets, remediation / clean-up technologies, and monitoring and evaluation customised to the Antarctic and individual sites.

 Annex III to The Protocol on Environmental Protection to the Antarctic Treaty requires that past and present terrestrial waste disposal sites and abandoned work sites be remediated unless removal by practical means would result in greater adverse environmental impacts.
 Past remediation has focused on clean-up of former waste sites, removal of disused infrastructure and other debris and removal/remediation of contaminated soils.
 Remediation efforts have been hindered by lack of comprehensive remediation guidelines and clean-up protocols.
 High costs, logistical difficulties and environmental risks involved in extracting, transporting and disposing of waste present additional barriers to remediation of Antarctic contaminated sites.